 Gudibande fort

 The Gudibande fort is just 3 km from the lake.
 The turn towards the fort is a very small alley, that can be easily missed, so have an eye out.
 The fort can be seen in the background from anywhere in the town.
-The climb is some 1000 stairs and ideally would take somewhere around 45 minutes to the top.
-It promises a short trekking experience.
+The climb is a multi-level ascent — rough stone steps in places, open rock in others — and ideally would take somewhere around 45 minutes to the top.
+The fortifications come in stages as you go: walls, gateways, crumbling ramparts framing the view of what's above.
 And the view from the top is worth all the sweat and effort.
-One can see the entire town of Gudibande and capture it in one frame.
+One can see the entire town of Gudibande below, the boulder-strewn plateau stretching to the horizon, and — if you know to look for it — Bhairasagara tracing the shape of the subcontinent to the southwest.

 The fort, which is small compared to other forts in Karnataka, was inspired by the Madhugiri fortress.
 It is a multi-level edifice that was built about 400 years ago, in the 17th century, by Byre Gowda, a local chieftain of Gudibande who ruled the place for only three years.